Printy-Studios/mini-task/dev-docs/tasks.md

 This document describes the tasks that must be done for this project (ironic, isn't it?)

-## `In plugin txt-format: function 0 that is defined in index.json is not being exported in index.js|ts`

-Should say function 'function_name' instead of function 0

 ## Add support for .js config files

 ## Markdown renderer plugin styling options